 The best type of offer to use in a lead generation campaign is something that is gated on your website.
 This could be an eBook, a report, a whitepaper, a case study, or a webinar.
 Be sure that the offer provides high-quality content and information that your target audience will benefit from reading or viewing.
 You also want to make sure that the offer makes sense for your target audience.
 If your offer is about how HR professionals can help their employees successfully transition to working from home, but your target audience is sales job titles/functions, then you most likely aren’t going to see as many leads as you would if the offer was relatable to sales professionals.

 If you don’t have existing content that is relatable to your target audience, it would be beneficial to work with a content creator to create a content marketing strategy that will attract high-quality leads.

 After you have made any or all of the above changes, it’s important that you consistently monitor these campaigns to track their performance.
 It might be beneficial to test each of the above options separately so that you have a clear idea of which optimization improved your campaign the most.
 The numbers that you should focus on when monitoring the campaigns are leads, cost per lead, and lead form completion rate.

 At Nowspeed, we have a team of LinkedIn advertising experts that are ready to either get your business started with LinkedIn ads or analyze and improve your already existing LinkedIn campaigns.
-Learn more about our social media marketing services and how we can help you increase your leads.
+Learn more about our social media marketing agency services and how we can optimize campaigns to increase your leads.